Mongetro/scholachain/README.md

 **_Metamask Connection Issues_**

 - Ensure you're on the correct network
-- Reset account in MetaMask (Settings > Advanced > Clear activity tab data)
+- Reset account and clear cache in MetaMask (Settings > Advanced > Clear activity tab data)

 **_Transaction Failures_**

-- Check you have sufficient gas funds (Sepoli ETH)
+- Check you have sufficient gas funds (Sepoli ETH) in the connected account
-- Verify tha the services are running and contracts are deployed
+- Verify that all services are running and contracts are correctly deployed

 **ScholaChain : Built with ❤️ for transparency and authenticity of diplomas and certificates! 🎉**